-3.1 The policy is designed to ensure that staff can raise their concerns about wrongdoing or malpractice within the Trust without fear of victimisation, subsequent discrimination or disadvantage.
-It is also intended to encourage and enable them to raise serious concerns within the Trust rather than ignoring a problem or 'blowing the whistle' outside.
+3.1 The policy is designed to ensure that staff can raise their concerns about wrongdoing or malpractice within (insert academy name) without fear of victimisation, subsequent discrimination or disadvantage.
+It is also intended to encourage and enable them to raise serious concerns within the (insert academy name) rather than ignoring a problem or 'blowing the whistle' outside.